redopsbay/cloudworkshop/content/CICD/Jenkins/JenkinsSetupDocker.md

 ![DevOps](https://www.jenkins.io/images/logos/actor/256.png)

-## Jenkins Up & Running on Docker Compose 🚀
+## Firing up Jenkins thru Docker Compose 🚀

-For local development, we can use jenkins thru `docker-compose` to simplify things.
+For local development, we can use jenkins thru `docker-compose` to quickly fire up our Jenkins Server.

-We will use the latest `nginx:alpine` and `jenkins/jenkins:lts` lts image version.
+Will use the latest `nginx:alpine` and `jenkins/jenkins:lts` lts image as it's latest version.

-In real world, you cannot use jenkins without a reverse proxy, but it doesn't mean that it would not work.
-But it will leave your jenkins server **VULNERABLE**.
+In real world, it is not recommended to run jenkins without a reverse proxy due to the limitations of it's web server configuration, but it doesn't mean that it would not work.
+But it will leave your jenkins server **VULNERABLE** and prone to error.

+### Pre-requisites

+- [x] Docker Installed
+- [x] Docker Compose Binary

-1.  let's create a `docker-compose.yaml` file:
+1. Let's create a `docker-compose.yaml` file:

 ```yaml
 ---